mshanken/S3-uploader-tool-for-RA/README.md

 ## How to use
 Just clone or download this repo into your local computer. cd into the folder once that's done ``` cd S3-uploader-tool-for-RA ```.
 Now install its dependencies by running ``` npm install ```.

-Once this repo dependencies are installed create a json file and name it as aws-keys.json and add S3 credentials in it (see sample below.)
+Once this repo dependencies are installed create a json file and name it as ```html aws-keys.json``` and add S3 credentials in it (see sample below.)

 ```
 {